FlorianWeiser/spacex-insights/README.md

 Navigate to the export directory and execute the command ```java -jar SpaceXInsights.jar``` to test this feature.

 # Modify project (in Eclipse)
-To modify the project in the Eclipse IDE for Java EE Developers, you can import it with ```Import > Existing Maven Projects```.
+This section explains, how to SpaceXInsights Dashboard can be edited in Eclipse.
+The project, however, isn't limited to this IDE.

-After making changes, you can create a new .WAR file with ```Export > Web > War File```.
-Alternatively, you can [install a Tomcat server in Eclipse](https://www.eclipse.org/webtools/jst/components/ws/1.5/tutorials/InstallTomcat/InstallTomcat.html) and run the project there.
+To modify the project in the Eclipse IDE for Java EE Developers, import it with ```Import > Existing Maven Projects```.

-Modifying this project in other IDEs should work similarly.
+After making changes, a new .WAR file can be created with ```Export > Web > War File```.
+Alternatively, it is possible to [install a Tomcat server in Eclipse](https://www.eclipse.org/webtools/jst/components/ws/1.5/tutorials/InstallTomcat/InstallTomcat.html) and run the project there.